 Scan each of the libraries to load the required members:

 For each currently unsatisfied non-weak reference, search sequentially through the list of libraries for a matching definition.
-The first definition found is marked for processing in step 3.b.
+The first definition found is marked for step b.

 Repeat these stages until all non-weak references are either resolved or cannot be resolved by any library.